alirezasariri78/DiskAnalyzer/README.md

 ## How To Use :

 ```

 get information about size of folders in each drive

-Usage: DiskAnalyzer.exe [OPTIONS]
+Usage: diska [OPTIONS]

 Options:
-  -d, --drive <drives>     which drive to scan.
-                           split with space.
-                            scan all drives if not set :C D
-      --depth <depth>      how many level of inner directories should it scan: number
+      --depth <depth>      how many level of inner directories should it scan
-  -p, --path <path>        analyze give path : "/Home" or "C:"
       --diagram <diagram>  Set Diagram Types : tree , bar
+  -s, --sort <sort>        Sort Folders Based On Given Value : size , name

+      --st <st>            Can Use By sort
+                           Sort Folders:  Desc or Asc
+  -p, --path <path>        analyze give path
   -h, --help               Print help
   -V, --version            Print version

 ```